All Products

 Billing

-Charges depend on the networking product you choose.
-For pricing details, see the billing documentation for Cloud Enterprise Network (CEN) or VPC Peering Connection.
+Billing varies depending on the network connectivity tool you choose.
+For details, see Cloud Enterprise Network billing or VPC peering connection billing.

 Note

-If you use a VPC Peering Connection and the data source and the DataWorks resource group are in different accounts but in the same region, no fees are charged.
+Using a VPC Peering Connection is free if the data source and DataWorks resource group are in different accounts but the same region.

 Configure network connectivity